moveOverRover/moveOverRover/README.md

-- 👋 Hi, I’m Alex Semenov
+- 👋 Hi, I’m Alex Semenov check out some of my personal projects
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics and currently looking for a relevent Co-op placment
 - 🌱 I’m a third year in Engineering Systems and Computing at the University of Guelph
 - 📫 Check out my youtube: https://www.youtube.com/channel/UC7BzxHKynZJsx1pS3R10Ztw/featured